 There was another reason for offering him the chance to choose his own candidate for the series: my feelings of minor guilt about the obituary, wildly premature I am glad to say, of one David Swarbrick, musician, that appeared in the Telegraph in April 1999.

 Many will be familiar with the tale.
 I had been sent off to war, or at least to report from the fringes of it on the borders of Kosovo and Macedonia.

 A call came from the obits department, where staff were unaware of my movements, and I was asked if I would write a piece about his life and achievements; Swarb was reportedly very ill.

 I explained my non-availability and warmly recommended Colin Irwin, who obliged with the excellent article that someone at the Telegraph then slotted into the paper in the mistaken belief that its subject had died.

 Fuller accounts of that sorry saga appeared in my old, pre-sacking Telegraph blog and, before that, in an interview by me in 2003, when Dave was awaiting the surgery that was to transform his quality of life.

 Later, I even ran a Salut!
 Live competition, with Swarb's consent, on the identity of the obit writer.

 There is, incidentally, nothing unusual about preparing an obituary before someone dies.
-For perfectly good practical reasons, newspapers traditionally have viable articles ready for use at a moment's notice; I have even known obituaries editors take ageing subjects to lunch to update details of their lives.
+For perfectly good practical reasons, newspapers traditionally have viable articles ready for use at a moment's notice; I have even known obituaries editors treat ageing subjects to a lavish lunch to update details of their lives.

 It is a little less common to break God's embargo, as one scholarly former colleague put it, and publish them without death having taken place first.